jasonxanthakis/bridget-jones-diary/README.md

 # Bridget Jones' Diary

 This application provides users with a diary that they can use to write memoirs about their day.
 It allows users to make entries, edit past entries and delete past entries.
 Entries are automatically displayed by date.
-Users can search for past entries by category or date.
+Users can search for past entries by entry title, category or creation date.

 ## Getting Started